Localization·Translation

 So, if using Google Translate is off the table, what alternatives are there?

-Alternatives to using Google Translate for Shopify
+Final word on Google Translate for Shopify

 If you're looking for more control and accuracy in translating your Shopify website, there are many alternatives to Google Translate.
 These can help you manage content across languages with ease, and reach customers around the globe.